Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 The Artists Colony at Futurama.
 Photo by Ramaa Reddy

-While perusing the store I picked up a lovely necklace and linen dress for a reasonable price; the purchases will complement Miami’s hot summer.
+While perusing the store, I picked up a lovely necklace and a linen dress for a reasonable price; the purchases will complement Miami’s hot summer.

 Sala’o Cuban Restaurant and Bar is a Food Find in Little Havana